Looking for an easier way to check and access your baby without having to get up from your tall bed?

 I hope you’ll love the products we recommend!
 Just a quick note: if you click on a product link below and decide to buy it, we may earn a small commission.

-The Halo bassinet, as recommended by other parents and for having the tallest height settings.
+These 3 specific Halo bassinets for having the tallest height settings.

 The besrey Bedside Bassinet for its positive ratings and extra features.